threefoldtech/info_grid/src/playground/add_domain.md

 - **TLS Passthrough**
   - Disabling TLS passthrough will let the gateway terminate the traffic.
-  - Enabling TLS passthrough will let your backend service terminate the traffic.
+  - Enabling TLS passthrough will let the backend service terminate the traffic.

 - **Network Name**
   - This is the name of the WireGuard interface network (read-only field).